Ash1mar/assessment1/readme.md

 When we want to use the About Function.
 Click Help->About button.
 The information of our team members will be displayed.

+The Time and Date is showing on the top of the interface.